laurajordan845/sqlalchemy-challenge/README.md

    - Plotted the results --> Image: 12_mos_USC00519281.png

 ## Part 2: Design a Climate App
 In this section, I designed a Flask API based on the previous queries.

-STILL WORKING ON THIS SECTION
+Included are:
+* Precipitation Route
+   - Shows the preceiptation data for the last year in the database
+   - Returns json with the date as the key and value as the precipitation
+* Stations Route
+   - Shows a list of all weather stations in database
+   - Returns jsonified data
+* Tobs Route
+   - Shows the last year of data for the most active station
+   - Returns jsonified data
+* Dynamic Routes Allowing User to Enter Start and/or End Dates
+   - Allows user to enter their own start date to see minimum, average and maximum temperatures after that date
+   - Allows user to enter their own start and end date to see minimum, average and maximum temperatures between those dates

 ## Support
 I attended class, attended a tutoring session, watched class recordings and reviewed my notes for the support needed for this challenge assignment.